maxwell-k/vimfiles/README.md

 Much of it will not be of interest to anyone but the original author; a few "features" may be:

-- Complete syntax files for SQLite and Visual Basic for Applications (VBA) written from scratch.
 - A file type plugin for automatically committing to Git
 - A few extra linters and fixers for <https://github.com/dense-analysis/ale>